microsoft/winget-cli/doc/specs/#1287 - Management of package type dependencies.md

 Information will be shown about failures, existence or installation progress for each of the dependencies required.

+When installing from a local manifest, a dependency source will be required (using --dependency-source parameter), but only if the target has at least one package type dependency declared.

 ```
 > winget install Notepad++
 Found Notepad++ [Notepad++.Notepad++]